Christm4s/AndroidIDS/README.md

 # AndroidIDS
-Intrusion Detection system for android mobile devices.
+An Intrusion Detection system for android mobile devices.